Evaluate Your Business Idea With A Feasibility Study

-What are the goals and objectives you have in mind for the business?
+What are the goals and objectives for the business?

-What is your personal motivation for wanting to start this business?
+What is your personal motivation for starting the business?

 If you lack a deep motivation and a strong drive to launch your business venture and to make it successful, you can save yourself a lot of trouble by recognizing that earlier rather than later.